lholmquist/web-application-reference/docs/front-end/web-components.md

 - shadow DOM can be a double edged sword.
 Teams which are unused to it may find it difficult to work with at first

 - Unit Testing
-  - JSDOM/Jest may not work with your customer elements
+  - JSDOM/Jest may not work with your custom elements: teams may have to author their components with node environments / DOM shims in mind, which can increase payloads to the client in some cases.

 ### General Concensus